Theodore Roosevelt Dalton

-Theodore Roosevelt Dalton (July 3, 1901 – October 30, 1989) was a Virginia attorney and a United States district judge of the United States District Court for the Western District of Virginia.
+Theodore Roosevelt Dalton (July 3, 1901 – October 30, 1989) was an American attorney and a United States district judge for the United States District Court for the Western District of Virginia.
 He was known as Virginia's "Mr. Republican."

 Education and career

-Born on July 3, 1901, in Carroll County, Virginia, Dalton received an Artium Baccalaureus degree in 1924 from the College of William & Mary and a Bachelor of Laws in 1926 from William & Mary Law School.
+Born on July 3, 1901 in Carroll County, Virginia, Dalton received an Artium Baccalaureus degree in 1924 from the College of William & Mary and a Bachelor of Laws in 1926 from William & Mary Law School.
 He entered private practice in Radford, Virginia from 1926 to 1959.
-His law partners included Richard Harding Poff, and in later years both Poff and Dalton were mentioned as potential nominees to the Supreme Court of the United States.
-Dalton also worked with James Clinton Turk, who like Dalton later became a federal judge.
-He was Commonwealth's Attorney in Radford from 1928 to 1936.
+His law partners included Richard Harding Poff and James Clinton Turk.
+In later years both, Poff and Dalton were mentioned as potential nominees to the Supreme Court of the United States, and Turk later became a federal judge as well.
+Dalton was Commonwealth's Attorney in Radford from 1928 to 1936.
 He was a member of the Senate of Virginia from 1944 to 1959.